Luos-io/Documentation/docs/api/api-json.md

 ## Sending large binary data

-Binary data such as, for example, a motor tarjectory can't be included into a JSON file if it is too large.
-In order to allow this type of transmission, the size of the binary data is sent through the JSON, then followed by the actual data in binary format.
+Binary data such as, for example, a motor trajectory can't be included in a JSON file if it is too large.
+In order to allow this type of transmission, the size of the binary data is sent through the JSON, followed by the actual data in binary format.

-- If the data is short, it can be displayed inside the JSON as a regular value (see the different values in [Service's information messages section](#services-information-messages)), or as a table of several values (for example a motor trajectory).
+ - If the data is short, it can be displayed inside the JSON as a regular value (see the different values in [service's information messages section](#services-information-messages)), or as a table of several values (for example a motor trajectory).

-- If the data is large, the defined value must be a **table of one element**, containing only the size of the binary data to be transfered, in bytes.
+ - If the data is large, the defined value must be a **table of one element**, containing only the size of the binary data to be transfered in bytes.

-The following example shows a transfert of a binary data of 1024 bytes.
+The following example shows a transfer of binary data of 1024 bytes.

 ```JSON
 {